 - Cracks and/or deep splits through the bark in the trunk or limbs.

 - Discolored leaves and leaves with dying tips.

 - Prematurely falling leaves on a mature tree.

-- Leaning towards one side or branches growing out of proportion.
+- Leaning toward one side or branches growing out of proportion.

 - Cracks in the soil and other root problems.

 “Trees grow and as they age, they have something in the center called heartwood,” Grabosky says.
 “Heartwood is the dead inner wood and there’s sapwood, which is the living outermost portion of the tree.”